nathan-chappell/advanced_programming_lectures/recursive_types/outline.md

   Example: _T_ is compact.
 * Theorem: Banach Fixpoint Theorem, Proof: iterated function

+### Main Takeaway:
+* Trees are functions on string
+* Types can be represented as Trees
+* Trees form a compact metric space

 ## Recursive Types in _T_
 * Regular Trees
 * Trees with variables